Breast Implants Sydney

 - Infra-mammary (incision in the fold under the breast): The most popular approach because it affords the surgeon the best visibility of the implant pocket and any type, shape and size of breast implant can be inserted. through it.

 - Trans-Axillary (via the armpit): The incision and therefore the final scar is hidden in a skin crease within the hair-bearing section of the armpit, and so the breast appearance is not marred by any visible scar on or under it.
 Although any size fillable saline implant can be inserted via this route, the small incision size limits the size of a silicone implant that can be inserted.
-Furthermore, ‘Tear-Drop’ Breast Implants and Polyurethane Foam-Covered Implants – be they Round or ‘Tear Drop’ – cannot be inserted via this route.
-Smooth, Round Breast Implants are the implants most commonly used in this approach.
+Furthermore, ‘Tear-Drop’ Breast Implants cannot be inserted via this route.
+Smooth or Textured (“Rough”) Round Breast Implants are the only implants used with this approach.

 - Peri-Areolar (around the areola): The final scar is located around the edge of the areola (the coloured circle around the nipple).
 Not popular as the small size of the incision limits the size of implants that can be inserted – only fillable Saline Breast Implants or Small Silicone Breast Implants can be inserted through this approach.